 Central Mexico has a lot to offer for the backpacker and there is a lot of natural beauty to be found.
 Check our post about the natural sights in Mexico.
 Many of these natural wonders can be visited independent and are perfect for a trip when backpacking Mexico.
 I would definitely recommend visiting Las Posas and the Tamul waterfall.

-The budget you need for backpacking in Mexico varies on where you’re going.
+The Mexico backpacking budget you need varies on where you’re going.
 Some areas are very expensive while others are cheap as dirt.

 Yucatan and Riviera Maya – Very Expensive

 Central and North Mexico – budget friendly inland – Expensive at the Pacific coast

 Dorm beds in hostels – The cheapest and very budget friendly